DaTBluKat/Project-X/README.md

-# This is the page for a bunch of random projects thrown inrepositoryy
+# This is the page for a bunch of random projects thrown in a repository